jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 iq_symbols = i_symbols + 1j * q_symbols
 ```

-### Pulse shaping
+### Pulse Shaping

 Now that we've converted the payload to an array of symbols, it's time to start
-building up a baseband waveform.
+building up our baseband waveform by selecting a suitable pulse-shaping filter.
+To build the right filter we need to ask ourselves a couple of questions:

+1. How rapidly do we need to communicate?
+2. How rapidly are we sending digital samples to the D/A converter?

+The answer to these two questions have a huge impact on the complexity of your modem.
+We need to walk before we can run, so let's keep it simple.
+We're going to assume that out D/A converter is expecting digital samples at a rate of 16 thousand samples per second (aka 16kHz) and we need to communicate at a rate of 1000 symbols per second.
+If you do the division, this means that the baseband waveform will have

+$$
+    \frac{16000\text{ samples/sec }}{1000 \text{ symbols/sec }} = 16\text{ samples/symbol }
+$$

-Pulse shaping uses a digital filter to convert the symbols into a smooth complex waveform with properties (like bandwidth) that you control.
+Pulse shaping uses a very specific type of digital filter to interpolate the symbols into a smoother complex waveform.

 We'll discuss filter variations and their tradeoffs in a later post.
 For now, let's just use the most common one: the **root-raised cosine filter**.
 Here's an implementation I've used for several projects.
 It's not pretty, but it gets the job done.

 ``` python
 def root_raised_cosine(